NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 ## Lessons Learned
 • How to discover hidden directories within a vulnerable web server leading to potential attack surfaces
 • Fuzzing with the ffuf tool
-• The importance of using different wordlists
+• The importance of using different wordlists and how it affects what can be found
+• Some directories can lead to critical vulnerabilities
+• Why mitigation is so essential to prevent sensitive information from being leaked